moj-analytical-services/rpackage_training/README.md

 ## Section 8 - Adding functions

-As you can take the [Writing functions in R training course (GitHub repository)](https://github.com/moj-analytical-services/writing_functions_in_r), we will here skip function development.
+As you can take the [Writing functions in R training course (GitHub repository)](https://github.com/moj-analytical-services/writing_functions_in_r), we will skip function development in this course.

 We are going to include two functions in our example package, one that builds a tabulation of data and another that fetches some data from s3 before building the tabulation.
 The functions omit things